Star Trek III: The Search for Spock: Filming

-Special effects
+Visual effects

-As with previous Star Trek films, time and money were major constraints for special effects.
+As with previous Star Trek films, time and money were major constraints for visual effects.
 The effects artists were concerned about producing the right look no matter the time involved.
 While effects cameraman Scott Farrar and his assistants constantly traversed the 400 mi separating ILM from Paramount, teams at the effects house organized post-production effects and photography.
 The constant travel took a toll on Ralston, who began to forget which airlines he was taking and what city he was in.
 As a pause in work meant wasted time, effects editors Bill Kimberlin and Jay Ignaszewski produced usable effects shots for the live-action editors at Paramount; these half-finished, monochromatic composites gave the editors an idea of scene pacing.
 ILM contributed 120 shots to the film.
 Like Correll, Ralston used Eastman 94 for all shots that did not require bluescreen.

 ILM filmed starships using motion control for timed and computer-assisted model movement.
 The ship models required multiple camera passes because different parts of the ship and its lights were filmed at different exposure levels.
 The Excelsior required eight passes to supplement the main "beauty pass", the Enterprise six.
 ILM could have combined passes with multiple exposures, but not without risk; "If anything got out of synch, or somehow we dropped a frame, we would have to reshoot—and then you're stuck.
 You've ruined two pieces, two elements," Farrar said.

 The Klingon Bird of Prey's cloaking device required a new effect.
 The original concept featured the layers of the ship forming up from the inside out, requiring a series of overlaid elements filmed with an Oxberry animation camera.
 ILM decided the effect appeared too "animated-looking", and defied common sense: "if there was a fanfare to decloaking, everyone would know the Klingons were coming and blow them out of the sky before they could even finish materializing," Ralston said.
 The supervisor decided on subtlety, throwing color separations out of sync to create a blurry ripple effect.
 While simple, the sequence was more effective than the elaborate planned scene.
 Effects such as the destruction of the merchant ship were created using projected explosions, a technique perfected during the production of Return of the Jedi.
 Simulated zero-gravity explosions were filmed and reflected onto a card using the same motion control program used for the models.
 The result was an explosion that moved with the model.